ElectriPixie/Harnessaurus/README.md

 | forbidden\_keyword\_detector.py | Detect forbidden keywords in output                          |
 | advanced\_output\_analyzer.py   | Detect evasive phrases and estimate toxicity                 |
 | plugin\_base.py                 | Base class for plugin inheritance                            |

+---

+## Extending Harnessaurus

+* Add new plugins by inheriting from `PluginBase` in the `plugins/` directory
+* Implement mutation or detection logic to suit your needs
+* Modify `harnessaurus.py` to include your plugins or adjust workflow
+* Update data files to fine-tune tests for your environment or focus

+---